laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 </table>
 {{< speaker_note >}}

-Today, I will address our current knowledge about horizontal connectivity rules in V1.
-Why is this important?
-As a matter of fact, one main function of sensory systems, such as the pivotal role of the primary visual cortex for vision, is to bind together the different visual features to help ultimately build a global perception.
  This is playfully illustrated in this painting from Joan Miró, which allows us to depict this Catalan landscape with the hunter.
 A few strokes are sufficient to signify the landscape or allow us to imagine the hunter.

+This is so striking that the lines and contours may appear even when they do not exist, such as in this display created with the visual artist Etienne Rey.

 {{< /speaker_note >}}